MATH-1300-LN01&WBP01

 Section 7.6 Objective 3 (pages 504–506) from the textbook.

-- Exercises due on November 2 Thursday
+- Exercises due on November 4 Monday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 Fill in the blanks